pypeit/PypeIt/doc/cookbook.rst

 PypeIt provides routines for :doc:`fluxing` your spectra.
 These are run separately from and after the main run.

+Note that this is a two-stage process.
+One to generate a sensitivity function and one to apply it.

 7. Coadding
 ===========